 |Cancel any time||Yes||Yes||Yes|

 |First month free||Yes||Yes||Yes|

-Not only can you cancel at anytime, you can change your plan if your needs change.
-Differences in rates will be prorated to account for the difference.
+Not only can you cancel at any time, you can change your plan if your needs change.
+Differences in rates will be prorated to your account.

 It is important to note that your account is going to be automatically billed by Netflix.
 If you wish to cancel you will need to do so before your billing cycle ends.Back to top

 One appealing aspect that Netflix has over other video streaming providers is the number of devices you can use to access the movies and TV series.
 These include:

 - PlayStation 4